asalber/asalber.github.io/office/excel/manual/introduction.md

 ## Data edition

 ### Insert data
 Data are entered into the cells activating the cell (clicking it) and typing directly in the cell or in the input bar.
-Text entered in a cell spreads to adjacent cells to the right if these cells have no content.
-To confine text to a certain width in the cell, select the cell and click the button `Wrap Text` in the Alignment section on the Home tab of the ribbon.

 Excel has a smart autocomplete feature that proposes completing the data that is typed with some predictions.